-Teacher B was one of the member of the Tender Approving Committee.
+Teacher B was the member of both the Tender Opening and Vetting Committee (TOVC), and the Tender Approving Committee (TAC).

-• Proper Practice: The staff who opened, recommending and approving the tender should be different persons.
+Practice: The staff who Proper opened, recommended and approved the tender should be different persons.

 A. Procurement (cont'd): Case Study (4)

 Name of school: Skyline College

 Items to be purchased: 30 computers in July

 Total amount: \$250,000 from the set